 Myth one: It’s just a speed thing

-The NBN will deliver faster speeds, but that’s only one part of it.
-The real benefit for businesses is how existing technology interacts with all of the technologies that work with the NBN service, like the cloud, video conferencing or business apps.
-The extra bandwidth means these solutions can run more efficiently and reliably, without being choked by the capacity of the older network.
+The real benefit the nbn delivers for businesses is how existing technology interacts with all of the technologies that work with the nbn service, like using helpful cloud platforms, video conferencing or business apps.
+The extra bandwidth - simplified, bandwidth is the number amount of resources included in the service to give it a bigger capacity - the nbn offers means these services can help run more reliably, without being choked by the capacity of the older network.

-The existing copper network that runs into your business is being retired, which means you’ll need to switch over to an NBN plan – not just for your internet but anything that uses the copper network, including alarm systems, landlines and EFTPOS.
-And the increased bandwidth means there’s more room for these services to operate, which can increase their reliability.
+The existing copper network that runs into your business is being retired, which means you’ll need to switch over to an nbn plan – not just for your internet but anything that uses the copper network, including alarm systems, phones and EFTPOS.

 Myth three: It costs more

-If you’re connecting to the NBN through a fibre to the basement or fibre to the node technology, you won’t need to arrange a NBN Co appointment.
-All you need is a NBN compatible router from your provider to plug your phone and internet into.
+If you’re connecting to the nbn through a fibre to the basement or fibre to the node technology, you won’t need to arrange an nbn Co appointment.
+All you need is an nbn compatible modem from your provider to plug your phone and internet into.